Orbital

 The book comprises twenty-four hours, during which they orbit Earth sixteen times (“the whip-crack of morning arrives every ninety minutes”).
 A day in space starts with time on the treadmill or lifting resistance-devices to prevent their weightless muscles from faltering; a day in space ends in something of a floating cocoon, strapped to a bed.
 In-between, they go about their tasks—running tests and experiments on their bodies, or photographing a typhoon heading towards The Philippines—and spend time together eating their dried food, playing cards or watching a movie.

 Through it all, Samantha Harvey's writing feels like it glitters and levitates, at times applying the lightest of touches.
-She nimbly paints a picture of the cramped confines her characters find themselves in, of the inconveniences you never knew they'd experience, and the beauty they have the privilege to witness—all in a way that makes you feel you're truly there.
+She pictures the cramped confines her characters find themselves in, the inconveniences you never knew they'd experience, and the beauty they have the privilege to witness.

 Of sleeping in space, she writes: